David & the Citizens: History

 In February 2007 David & the Citizens had yet another change of members.
-David Fridlund continuef without John, Magnus and Conny.
+David Fridlund continued without John, Magnus and Conny.
 They parted after several years of growing apart mentally, opinion wise and musically.
 David continues with four new members TBA.
 On the 17 December 2007 David & the Citizens released an EP called I Saw My Reflection And I Didn't Recognize Myself with four new songs.
 The EP is free for downloading at the web page and some pictures and the lyrics are included.
 The listeners have the option to pay for the EP if they are willing to and instructions are included in the EP.
 David also assures that the band still exists and "will be around till the day I decide to quit.
 And that day is yet to come."

 On August 10, 2008 David Fridlund announced on the David & the Citizens Myspace blog that the band is taking a break.
 He will simply be known as David Fridlund for a while.

 In 2019, David announced that he started doing local shows and recording demos under the name of Citizens Band Orchestra.

 2021 Hyllie Bryggeri announced the release of “Floating Upstream - American Pale Ale”.
 A beer named after the David & The Citizens song, “I’ve Been Floating Upstream Since We Parted”.
 An art exhibit with cravings by David himself, was held to celebrate the event.

 In August 2022 the band reformed for a one-off performance featuring the original Grammy nominated line-up of the band at Malmo Festival, their first in over a decade.